Seranthony Domínguez: Major leagues

 In 2018 with the Phillies, he was 2–5 with 16 saves and a 2.95 ERA, and 74 strikeouts in 58 innings, averaging 11.5 strikeouts per 9 innings.
 Dominguez ranked in the top 25 in major league baseball (minimum 50 innings) in both strikeout rate and in ground-ball rate.
 He struck out 32% of batters, best among rookies with at least 55 innings pitched.
 He also limited all batters to a .156 batting average and 0.93 WHIP (each 4th-best among NL relievers with 50 or more innings pitched), and batters to a .163 batting average in “high-leverage” situations, as calculated by Baseball-Reference.
 Batters had a 66.4% contact percentage against him, second-lowest in the NL among pitchers with at least 50 innings pitched.
 His 16 saves tied Jack Meyer (1955) for the most by any Phillies rookie reliever.
 Baseball America named him to its 2018 MLB All-Rookie Team, and he was named to Baseball Digest's Rookie All-Star team.

 In 2019 he was 3–0 with a 4.74 ERA in 24 2/3 innings over 27 relief appearances during which he struck out 29 batters, averaging 10.6 strikeouts per 9 innings.
 His season ended early with him on the injured list, due to a damaged ulnar collateral ligament in his right elbow.

 Dominguez underwent Tommy John surgery on July 30, 2020, more than a year after he was initially placed on the injured list.
-On February 17, 2021, Dominguez was placed on the 60-day injured list as he continued to recover from Tommy John surgery.
-On September 1, Dominguez was activated off of the injured list.
+On February 17, 2021, he was placed on the 60-day injured list as he continued to recover.
+On September 1, Dominguez was activated off the injured list.

 In the 2022 regular season, he was 6–5 with nine saves and a 3.00 ERA, as in 54 innings he struck out 61 batters over 54 relief appearances.
+Dominguez earned the save in game 3 of the NLCS against the San Diego Padres.
+He pitched in 9 games during the 2022 postseason, allowing 2 earned runs and striking out 18 hitters in 10 2/3 innings.

 On February 16, 2023, Domínguez signed a two-year, $7.25 million contract extension with the Phillies.

+In 2023, he had a 3.78 ERA and struck out 48 batters in 50 relief innings and 57 appearances.
+He missed time in June and July due to an oblique strain.
+He made 6 appearances in the 2023 postseason, allowing no runs and striking out 7 hitters in 5 1/3 innings.
+Domínguez made 38 appearances for Philadelphia in 2024, compiling a 4.75 ERA with 40 strikeouts across 36 innings.
+He was the second longest-tenured Phillie prior to being traded, with only Aaron Nola having been a Phillie for longer.